 *Register in advance here for this meeting using your institutional email address.
 After registering, you will receive a confirmation email containing information about joining the meeting.
+Please check your spam folder if you do not receive the confirmation email.

 We measure the immediate and medium-term effects of 21 highly-trafficked pieces of misinformation and fact-checks during the 2020 U.S. election with eight panel experiments (N = 17,681).
 Exposure to misinformation increased false beliefs by an average of 4.3 points on a 100-point belief certainty scale.
 Exposure to fact-checks more than corrected this effect, decreasing false beliefs by 10.5 points.
 The effects of fact-checks persisted at 66% of the immediate effect one week after exposure, and at 50% after more than two weeks.
 We estimate minuscule effects of misinformation and fact-checks on evaluations of political figures and groups.
 Fact-checks of party-congenial false claims were more effective among Democrats than Republicans.
 We examine this asymmetry with data provided to us by the fact-checking organization PolitiFact.
 We document robust heterogeneities by personality type and cognitive style, which further investigation suggests may be related to time spent reading fact-checks.